 Results

-DFN MoveForward started delivering services in Septmenber 2018 and will finish in May 2024.
-Data was last updated in June 2023.
-These are interim results.
+DFN MoveForward started delivering services in September 2018 and finished in May 2024.

 Outcome achievements